ethanblomquist/AD-DNS/README.md

 </p>

 <p>
 Now if we ping mainframe, it will successfully connect.
-Entering the ipconfig/disply DNS now shows mainframe and the DNS server on DC-1.
+Entering ipconfig/displaydns now shows mainframe and the DNS server on DC-1.
 </p>
 <p>
 <img src=https://i.imgur.com/ypivtND.png/>